On Page SEO Activities That Actually Work

 1. Optimize Your Title Tags & Meta Descriptions

-✔ Best Practices for Title Tags:
+Our top tips for Title Tags:

 - Keep it under 60 characters.

-- Make it enticing to encourage clicks.
+- Make it enticing (and maybe a little different and ‘out of the box’) to encourage clicks.

-Example: Bad: “Shoes – Buy Online” Good: “Best Running Shoes for Comfort & Speed | Shop Now”
+Example: Bad: “Coats – Buy Online” Good: “Best Winter Coats for British Weather | Shop Now”

 Your meta description acts like an ad for your page.
 While it doesn’t directly affect rankings, it boosts CTR (click-through rates).

-✔ Best Practices for Meta Descriptions:
+Our top tips for Meta Descriptions:

-- Keep it under 160 characters.
+- Definitely keep it under 160 characters.

-- Use action-driven language (“Discover, Learn, Get”).
+- Use call-to-action or persuasive language (“Start, Learn, Get”).

 - Include your primary keyword naturally.

-Related Resource: Content SEO Best Practices
+PageTest Related Resource: Content SEO Best Practices

 2. Improve Content Quality & Keyword Usage

-✔ How to Optimize Your Content:
+How We Optimize Our Content:

 - Include related keywords and synonyms to improve relevance.